bhisaac/5eFP/5eFP-SRD.md

 **Languages.** You can speak, read, and write Common and one extra language of your choice.
 Humans typically learn the languages of other peoples they deal with, including obscure dialects.
 They are fond of sprinkling their speech with words borrowed from other tongues: Orc curses, Elvish musical expressions, Dwarvish military phrases, and so on.

+---

+(floating section)
+# Character Creation
+## Ability Scores
+Whenever you create a new character for a 5eFP game, assign ability scores using the standard array: **+2, +2, +1, +1, +0, and -1**.
+Choose and place each score as desired.
+Two ability scores represent advanced ability and talent (+2), another two ability scores represent synergies and boons (+1), another ability score represents average ability (+0), and the last ability score represents an ability challenged by adversity and unfavorable circumstances.

+---

 # Barbarian
 ## Class Features
 ### Health